 for their historic accomplishments with Holcomb C3-R®

-that led to a Gold Medal at the 2010 Winter Olympics in Vancouver.
+that led to a Gold Medal in Vancouver during the 2010 4-man bobsled

-Dr. Brian received the Jules Stein Living Tribute Award
+event.
+Dr. Brian received the Jules Stein Living Tribute

-the Athlete of Vision Award for his Olympic Gold Medal.
-Many
+received the Athlete of Vision Award for his Gold Medal.

-celebrities were on hand including Will.i.am of the Black Eyed Peas,
+Many celebrities were on hand including Will.i.am of the Black Eyed